Adaptive Combat Rifle

-The Adaptive Combat Rifle (ACR) is a modular assault rifle designed by Magpul Industries of Austin, Texas, and known initially as the Masada.
+The Adaptive Combat Rifle (ACR), known initially as the Masada is a modular assault rifle designed by Magpul Industries of Austin, Texas.

 In late January 2008, Bushmaster Firearms International entered into a licensing agreement with Magpul whereby Bushmaster would take over production, future development, and sales of the Masada.
-It was then known as the Bushmaster ACR.
-However, Remington Arms is contracted to manufacture the rifle for the US military and US law enforcement agencies, in which it is known as the Remington ACR.

-Hence, Remington Arms is responsible for the selective fire version of the ACR, while Bushmaster Firearms International is responsible for the semi-automatic only version.
+The Magpul Masada was then known as the Bushmaster ACR.
+However, Remington Arms is contracted to manufacture the rifle for the U.S. military and law enforcement agencies, in which it is known as the Remington ACR.
+Hence, Remington Arms is responsible for the selective-fire variant of the ACR, while Bushmaster Firearms International is responsible for the semi-automatic only variant.

-The Remington ACR was one of the weapons displayed to U.S. Army officials during an invitation-only Industry Day on November 13, 2008.
+The Remington ACR was one of the carbines displayed to United States Army officials during an invitation-only Industry Day on November 13, 2008.
 The goal of the Industry Day was to review current carbine technology prior to writing formal requirements for a future replacement for the M4 Carbine.
-It was also part of the Individual Carbine competition to replace the M4.
+The Remington ACR was also part of the Individual Carbine competition to replace the M4.

 History

-Origin
+Origin of the Magpul Masada

 The original Magpul Masada's design represented a combination of several recent assault rifle designs, incorporating what was considered by its designers to be the best features of each in a single, lightweight, modular rifle.
 Design features from the Armalite AR-18 (short-stroke gas system), the FN SCAR (upper receiver, charging handle location), the Heckler & Koch G36 and XM8 (wide use of polymer components), and the M16/AR-15 (trigger pack, barrel, fire control group) were present.
 Some claim that the bolt-catch/release was inspired by, or copied from, the Robinson Armament XCR (which was developed as direct competition to the FN SCAR during the SOCOM SCAR program).
 The rifle also included several features developed by Magpul, such as a quick-change barrel/trunnion system, adjustable gas regulator, non-reciprocating charging handle, and storage compartments located in the stock and grip.
-Just prior to the deal with Bushmaster, Magpul made additional changes to their design, the most obvious of these was the relocation of the ambidextrous operating handle to a forward position (somewhat similar to the Heckler & Koch G3 and MP5 series of weapons).
-The weapon's calibre could easily be changed by replacing the bolt head, magazine, and barrel.
+Just prior to the deal with Bushmaster, Magpul made additional changes to their design, the most obvious of these was the relocation of the ambidextrous operating handle to a forward position (somewhat similar to the Heckler & Koch G3 and Heckler & Koch MP5).
+The rifle's caliber could easily be changed by replacing the bolt head, magazine, and barrel.

-The rifle was originally named after the Siege of Masada.
-Magpul company literature about the rifle states that "Magpul Industries is not Jewish owned or Israeli backed, however Magpul has always found the story of the Masada as a bold example of defiance".
+The ACR was originally named after the Siege of Masada.
+Magpul company literature about the rifle states that "Magpul Industries is neither Jewish-owned nor Israeli-backed; however, Magpul has always found the story of Masada as a bold example of defiance".
 When production rights were signed with Bushmaster, the Masada name was dropped from the product.